second-state/wasm-learning/nodejs/tensorflow/README.md

 654 military uniform
 ```

 The second task is to recognize an image of a cat.
+It takes 0.8s to recognize this image.

 ```
 Model: "mobilenet_v2_1.4_224_frozen.pb"